 Another interesting way to visit this region is to rent a barge on "Le Canal de Bourgogne" or the Burgundy Canal.
 The canal connects the Atlantic Ocean to the Mediterranean via the rivers Yonne and Seine to the river Saône and Rhone.
 The construction began in 1727 and was completed in 1832.

 Where to Stay

-Venere has an extensive list of hotels in Beaune.
-You can stay on the outskirts at the highly rated Hotel Adelie, especially if you're more interested in walking vineyards than exploring the historic center of the city (or if you're coming by car to Beaune).
+There are many hotels in town.
+Also consider staying on the outskirts at the highly rated Hotel Adelie, especially if you're more interested in walking vineyards than exploring the historic center of the city (or if you're coming by car to Beaune).

 If you make Beaune your base for exploring the region, a vacation rental like this highly-rated apartment in the city center might be perfect.